iTynacity/GachaSim/README.md

     * **On Debian/Ubuntu**: `sudo apt install build-essential cmake`

-2. Install Python and libraries for visualization
+2. Install Python and libraries for visualization.

     * **On macOS**: `brew install python`